xSardine/AMQ-Artists-DB/backEnd/README.md

  An anisong database with better artists links and search functions

-Build with FastAPI: https://fastapi.tiangolo.com/ Currently the API is just taking datas from JSONs, however I do have an SQL database design in mind.
+Build with FastAPI: https://fastapi.tiangolo.com/

 Database source:
 - Expand Library from AMQ: https://animemusicquiz.com/